 To meet death, there are burning ghats, where last rites are being performed almost around the clock.
 These are open places, anyone can go, sit and observe the rituals and contemplate what life means in the end.

 Their eyes sense better than any customer management in the world can.
-Then see them talk smoothly in a way that people are ready to do anything that Pandas tell them for whatever they promise – be it salvation or a solution of their current problems.
+Then see them talk smoothly in a way that people are ready to do anything that Pandas tell them for whatever they promise.
+Be it salvation or a solution to their current problems.

-Walking up and down on the steep narrow steps of the ghats of Kashi, you cannot miss the ubiquitous graffiti that at times looks like aesthetic ghat art.
-There are messages in Hindi in the forms of Doha or two-line poetry.
-That usually talk about the importance and relevance of Ganga, a need to keep it clean and pious.
-The authorities have no doubt put these as part of cleanliness drive.
+Walking up and down the steep narrow steps of the ghats of Kashi, you cannot miss the ubiquitous graffiti that at times looks like aesthetic Ghat art.
+There are messages in Hindi in the form of Doha or two-line poetry.
+That usually talks about the importance and relevance of Ganga, and the need to keep it clean and pious.
+The authorities have no doubt put these as part of the cleanliness drive.
 There is Shiva on the steps of Ghats and there are those Sadhus who are an integral part of Ganga Ghats.
 Sadhus dressed to perform, sadhus who know they would be the showpiece for the visitors.
 And Sadhus who play hide and seek with you – disappearing every now and then only to re-appear.

-Ghats of Ganga in Varanasi are known for the food for the soul.
-But what about the food for the hunger after a long walk on the ghats.
-The only ghat I located food at was the Assi Ghat where a Dana wallah was roasting fresh Dana.
+Ghats in Varanasi are known for the food for the soul.
+But what about the food for the hunger after a long walk on the ghats?
+The only ghat, where I located food was the Assi Ghat where a Dana wallah was roasting fresh Dana.
 And a peanut vendor was selling freshly roasted peanuts with a small packet of salt.
 Peanuts with salt are my vivid memory of a year of a childhood spent in Benaras.
 Dana is the healthiest snack that you can get on the streets – roasted grains with a choice of eating dry or with green mint chutney, with onions added on demand.

 There were Gol Gappas and Aaloo Tikki cart and even a Momo Stall.
-But believe me, I did not see anyone eating Momos in two hours that I was there.
-The corner tea stalls are where everyone converges after they have walked, strolled and tasted the snacks.
+But believe me, I did not see anyone eating Momos in the two hours that I was there.
+The corner tea stalls are where everyone converges after they have walked, strolled, and tasted the snacks.

 My detailed post on Must Try Food in Varanasi